 The Biophysics Research Lab

-has several experimental capabilities including optical spectroscopy, fluorescence microscopy and atomic force microscopy.
-Experimental activities include developing new florescence and polarization imaging techniques, studying fluorescence proteins under unusual environmental conditions, and quantifying biophysical processes using single-molecule methods.
+has several experimental capabilities, including optical spectroscopy, fluorescence microscopy, and atomic force microscopy.
+Experimental activities include developing new fluorescence and polarization imaging techniques, studying fluorescence proteins under unusual environmental conditions, and quantifying biophysical processes using single-molecule methods.

 The Laser Laboratory

 The Computer Laboratory, supported in part by a grant from the National Science Foundation